-Asian, and East Asian) experienced a suppression of rainfall of >1 mm/day during the monsoon (JJAS) season averaged for 2 years after each eruption.
-A substantial suppression of the Indian and north African summer monsoon (over the Nile River headwater region) strongly affected the modelled river flow in the catchment and river discharge at river mouth.
-River mass flow over the basin was observed to consecutively decrease by up to more than 30% relative to an unperturbed (non-volcanic) annual mean flow for 2 years after the tropical eruption.
-A moderate decrease of up to 10-20% was observed after each of the remaining eruptions.
-These results indicate, in sum, that the first eruption likely produced a strong hydroclimate response, with the following 3 eruptions prolonging this condition.
-These results also support the recent hypothesized association between ice-core-based signals of explosive volcanism and hydroclimatic variability during the Ptolemaic era, including the suppression of the agriculturally critical Nile summer flooding.
+East Asian) experienced suppression of rainfall >1 mm/day during the monsoon (JJAS) season averaged for 2 years after each eruption.
+A substantial suppression of north African and Indian summer monsoon over the Nile River headwater region vigorously affects the river flow in the catchment and river discharge.
+River mass flow consecutively decreases by up to more than 30% relative to an unperturbed from volcanoes annual mean flow for 2 years after the tropical eruption.
+A moderate decrease of up to 15-20% is produced after each of the remaining eruptions.
+These results show that the first eruption produces a strong hydroclimate response, and the following 3 eruptions prolonged the drying conditions.
+These results also support the contention that the observed association between ice-core-based signals of explosive volcanism and the hydroclimatic impact of these eruptions during the Ptolemy era, including the suppression of the critical for agriculture Nile summer flooding.

-40 Key Words: Volcanic eruption, hydroclimate impacts, Inter-tropical Convergence Zone (ITCZ), Monsoon, Nile River basin
+Key Words: Volcanic eruption, hydroclimate impacts, Inter-tropical Convergence Zone (ITCZ),Monsoon, Nile River basin

-1. Introduction
+45 1.
+Introduction

-Large explosive volcanic eruptions that result in high altitude sulfate aerosol distribution across one or both hemispheres can diminish insolation, leading to both global and regional impacts on climate and society (e.g., Robock, 2000; Toohey et al., 2019).
-The sulfate aerosols resulting from (for example) the 1991 Mt.
-Pinatubo eruption of ~18 Tg SO2 increased the optical depth of the atmosphere from ~0.6 to ~0.75 and was associated with surface cooling of 0.5 °C (Robock and Mao 1995; Parker et al., 1996).
-The cooling caused by such events can also reduce net evaporation and hence precipitation over large areas (Lui et al., 2016; Iles et al., 2013), while also potentially leading to a near global-scale dynamical suppression of the northward migration of the inter-tropical convergence zone (ITCZ) during the boreal summer, as the convergence follows the surface area of maximum temperature (Petterson et al., 2000; Chiang and Bitz, 2005; Broccoli et al., 2006; Colose et al., 2016).
-These changes in precipitation can, moreover, impact river outflow (Oman et al., 2006; Sabzevari et al., 2015; Kostiç et al., 2016), which has implications for civilizations from antiquity to the present-day, not least by affecting food security where agriculture is dependent upon this outflow.
-The Nile River, upon which Egyptian agriculture (and hence civilization) was heavily dependent, is a key example.
-With ice-core-based volcanic forcing histories now identifying several hundred potentially climatically effective eruptions over the past several millennia (Sigl et al., 2015), Egyptian civilization provides a valuable test-case for the study of human vulnerability and resilience to abrupt environmental change in potentially experiencing repeated "hydroclimatic shocks" induced by these events (e.g., Manning et al., 2017, 2021).
+Stratovolcanic eruptions that result in high altitude sulfate aerosol distribution across one or both hemispheres can diminish insolation, leading to both global and regional impacts on climate and people (Robock 2000; Toohey et al 2019).
+The cooling caused by such events reduces evaporation (and thus precipitation; Lui et al. 2016; Iles et al 2013), while also potentially leading to a near global-scale

+- 50 dynamical suppression of the boreal summer northward migration of the inter-tropical convergence zone (ITCZ), as the convergence follows the surface area of maximum temperature (Petterson et al. 2000; Chiang and Bitz 2005; Broccoli et al., 2006).
+Furthermore, these changes in precipitation can impact river outflow (Oman et al. 2006; Sabzevari et al., 2015; Kostiç et al 2016), which has implications for civilizations from antiquity to the present-day, not least by affecting food security (Manning et al. 2017). - 55 The Nile River, upon which Egyptian civilization was heavily dependent, is no exception.
+With ice-corebased volcanic forcing histories now identifying hundreds of potentially climatically effective eruptions over the past several millennia (Sigl et al. 2015), Egyptian civilization may have been repeatedly influenced by the "hydroclimatic shocks" wrought by these events (Manning et al. 2017).